Plzeň-South District

 Plzeň-South District (okres Plzeň-jih) is a district in the Plzeň Region of the Czech Republic.
 Its capital is the city of Plzeň.
-The most populated town of the district is Přeštice.
+The most populous town of the district is Přeštice.

 Administrative division

 Plzeň-South District is divided into four administrative districts of municipalities with extended competence: Blovice, Nepomuk, Přeštice and Stod.

 List of municipalities

 Towns are marked in bold and market towns in italics: